FactoFormer: Factorized Hyperspectral Transformers with Self-Supervised Pretraining: Introduction

 The key contributions of the paper are summarized as follows:

-\begin{itemize} \item We propose a factorized transformer architecture, called \textit{FactoFormer}, that leverages interactions along both spectral and spatial dimensions of hyperspectral cubes. \item The proposed factorized architecture enables factorized self-attention that allows us to learn more salient features focusing on each dimension while reducing the computational complexity. \item We propose novel self-supervised pre-training strategies for the factorized spatial and spectral transformers, which allows us to better utilize the large proportion of unlabeled data in the public datasets. \item We evaluate our proposed \textit{FactoFormer} method using three publicly available benchmarks for HSI classification and our method outperforms state-of-the-art supervised and self-supervised transformer-based methods in all three datasets with significant margins. \end{itemize}
+\begin{itemize} \item We propose a factorized transformer architecture, called \textit{FactoFormer}, that leverages interactions along both spectral and spatial dimensions of hyperspectral cubes. \item The proposed factorized architecture enables factorized self-attention that allows us to learn more salient features focusing on each dimension while reducing the computational complexity. \item We propose novel self-supervised pretraining strategies for the factorized spatial and spectral transformers, which allows us to better utilize the large proportion of unlabeled data in the public datasets. \item We evaluate our proposed \textit{FactoFormer} method using six publicly available benchmarks for HSI classification and our method outperforms state-of-the-art supervised and self-supervised transformer-based methods on all the datasets with significant margins. \end{itemize}

 To showcase the effectiveness of the proposed \textit{FactoFormer} architecture, we conduct experiments on hyperspectral image classification using remote sensing data.
 However, it is important to note that the \textit{FactoFormer} framework is not limited to HSI classification tasks and can be applied to various other HSI applications that require representation learning from both spatial and spectral information, even with limited annotated data.
 The remaining sections of the paper are organized as follows.
 Section~\ref{sec:relwork} provides a summary of related works and their limitations.
 Section~\ref{sec:background} outlines the background information.
 The proposed methodology is discussed in detail in Section~\ref{sec:method}.
 Section~\ref{sec:exp} outlines the experiments and implementation details.
-The results and ablation studies are presented in Section~\ref{sec:results}.
+The results and ablation studies are presented in Section~\ref{sec:results}, and a discussion on merits and limitations of proposed method are included in Section \ref{sec:Discussion}.
 Finally, Section~\ref{sec:conclusion} concludes the work and discusses possible future directions.